 - Small businesses with 4-star ratings or higher see an average 32% increase in foot traffic within six months.

-- In 2025, 35% of businesses now use Google Posts to promote events, updates, or offers directly in Maps.
+- 35% of businesses now use Google Posts to promote events, updates, or offers directly in Maps.

 - Over 15 million businesses globally are leveraging the Google Maps API for embedded maps and route planning on their websites.